Jeannot Szwarc

-Jeannot Szwarc (21 November 1937 – 14 January 2025) was a French director known for his work in American film and television.
+Jeannot Szwarc (/ʒɑːˈnoʊ ʃvɑːrtz/ zhah-NOH-SHVARTZ, /fr/; 21 November 1939 – 14 January 2025) was a French director known for his work in American film and television.
 His film credits included Jaws 2, Somewhere in Time, Supergirl and Santa Claus: The Movie.
 Szwarc had a prolific career spanning 6 decades before retirement from the industry in France.

 Early life and education

 Szwarc was born into a Polish-Jewish family in Paris on 21 November 1939.
 When the Germans invaded the French capital in 1940, his family fled first to Portugal via Spain and then to Argentina.
 Returning to France in 1947, Szwarc obtained his scientific baccalauréat at Lycée Claude-Bernard and followed the first year of preparatory classes (classes préparatoires) in mathematics and physics at Lycée Saint-Louis de Gonzague.

 Citing ill health, Szwarc was unable to advance to a Mathématiques spéciales class in his second year of classes préparatoires, for the purpose of gaining entry into a Grande École d'Ingénieurs and qualify as an engineer.
 He settled for HEC, a business school, graduating in 1961 with a Master's degree in management.
-Contrary to reports, he never studied political science (Note: HEC has never offered graduate (let alone undergraduate) degrees in Political Science or courses leading to the diplomatic corps.), desired a career in diplomacy (Note: There is no indication that Szwarc ever considered a career in diplomacy.) or attended Harvard University.
+Contrary to reports, he never studied political science, (Note: HEC has never offered graduate (let alone undergraduate) degrees in Political Science or courses leading to the diplomatic corps.) desired a career in diplomacy (Note: There is no indication that Szwarc ever considered a career in diplomacy.) or attended Harvard University.
 (Note: In a film interview, Szwarc referred to HEC as the "Froggy equivalent to Harvard" and this may have led to the impression (albeit false) that he had attended the university.)

 At HEC, a work placement in the United States allowed him to discover the country.
 Szwarc, moreover, created a film society (or ciné-club) at the school which became popular with fellow students.
 He also directed student avant-garde plays such as Jean-Paul Sartre's No Exit.
 After HEC, keen to develop his passion for cinematography and without any formal training (he never attended film school), Szwarc started to produce short commercial films for an advertising company in Paris.